rajkumar02/My_Portfolio_Website_with_Django/README.md

-# DJANGO AIRLINE SIMPLE PROJECT
+# MY RESUME PORTFOLIO WITH DJANGO
 ## Intro Project:
 This website all about my Resume Portfolio and build with *__ Python Django Framework. __* Also i'm using Bootstrap UI framework for front end.